Scottsboro Boys: Closing arguments

-By the time Leibowitz closed, the prosecution had employed anti-semitic remarks to discredit him.
+By the time Leibowitz closed, the prosecution had employed antisemitic remarks to discredit him.
 Wade Wright added to this, referring to Ruby's boyfriend Lester Carter as "Mr. Caterinsky" and called him "the prettiest Jew" he ever saw.
 He said, "Don't you know these defense witnesses are bought and paid for?
 May the Lord have mercy on the soul of Ruby Bates.
 Now the question in this case is this—Is justice in the case going to be bought and sold in Alabama with Jew money from New York?"

 Leibowitz objected and moved for a new trial.
 Judge Horton refused to grant a new trial, telling the jury to "put [the remarks] out of your minds."
 One author describes Wright's closing argument as "the now-famous Jew-baiting summary to the jury."
 He goes on to say that, "Until Wright spoke, many of the newspapermen felt that there was an outside chance for acquittal, at least a hung jury.
 But ... from then on the defense was helpless."

 In his closing, Leibowitz called Wright's argument an appeal to regional bigotry, claiming talk about Communists was just to "befuddle" the jury.
 He described himself as a patriot, a "Roosevelt Democrat", who had served the "Stars and Stripes" in World War I, "when there was no talk of Jew or Gentile, white or black."
 As to Wright's reference to "Jew money", Leibowitz said that he was defending the Scottsboro Boys for nothing and was personally paying the expenses of his wife, who had accompanied him.

 "I'm interested", Leibowitz argued, "solely in seeing that that poor, moronic colored boy over there and his co-defendants in the other cases get a square shake of the dice, because I believe, before God, they are the victims of a dastardly frame-up."
 He called Price's testimony "a foul, contemptible, outrageous lie."
 He ended with the Lord's Prayer and a challenge to either acquit or render the death sentence—nothing in between.

 Attorney General Knight delivered his rebuttal, roaring that if the jury found Haywood not guilty, they ought to "put a garland of roses around his neck, give him a supper, and send him to New York City."
 Considering the evidence, he continued, "there can be but one verdict—death in the electric chair for raping Victoria Price."